-An experienced administrator and former University of Tennessee chancellor, Dykes presided over enormous growth as the university's operating budget rose from $98 million to $250 million.
-Enrollment and faculty salaries spiked, and capital improvements that totaled $150 million were completed.
-Continuing-education course offerings were expanded dramatically.
-He left to run Security Benefit Life insurance.
+An experienced administrator and former University of Tennessee chancellor, Chancellor Dykes presided over enormous growth as the university's operating budget rose from $98 million to $250 million.

-Executive secretary to five chancellors over 40 years at KU, Nichols was appointed first as acting chancellor after Chalmers resigned, then given the full title until a new chancellor was hired.
-Despite his short tenure, Nichols adopted an affirmative action plan and work was begun on a new student hospital, visual arts facility and law building.
+Executive secretary to five chancellors over 40 years at KU, Nichols was appointed first as acting chancellor after Chancellor Chalmers resigned, then given the full title until new Chancellor Archie Dykes was hired.

 E. Laurence Chalmers

 Chancellor E. Laurence Chalmers was known for giving students a voice and keeping peace during a turbulent period in the university's history.
 While brief, his chancellorship had a profound effect on the KU community.